Last updated August 2024

 Documents from committee or council meetings

 Some documents created after council meetings (such as minutes) may have been approved in their existing format by councillors and so cannot easily be changed.
-Identifying and changing these to be accessible would involve input and sign off from councillors who may no longer be serving, well as council services, and we believe this presents a disproportionate burden.
+Identifying and changing these to be accessible would involve input and sign off from councillors who may no longer be serving, as well as council services.
+We believe this presents a disproportionate burden.

 Section 106 agreements

-If you would like an accessible version of one of the agreements created between September 2020 and October 2021, please contact us at s106@greatercambridgeplanning.org.
+If you would like an accessible version of an agreement that was created between September 2020 and October 2021, contact us at s106@greatercambridgeplanning.org.

 Election documents